oreillyross/coding-patterns/README.md

    It is a data structure with the following properties:

-   + nodes connected by edges
+   + nodes connected by edges, the edges are always N - 1, so if 7 nodes, 6 edges.

    + node can have any data type as values